-Student's Name: ID #: Year: FR, SO, JR, SR
+ID #: Year: FR, SO, JR, SR

-Address: Home Phone:
+Home Phone:

-Transfer Student Only:
+ty/State: Zip:

-Previous School: City/State: Zip:
+···

 Extracurricular Code Agreement and Concussion Information Acknowledgement

 Each student and his or her parent/guardian must read and sign this Agreement to Participate each year before being allowed to participate in interscholastic athletics or intramural athletics.
 The completed Agreement should be returned to the Coach.